AdaCore/training_material/courses/gnatsas/labs/check_040_lkql.lab.rst

       test_pkg.ads:31:09: Integer type could be replaced by an enumeration

 -------------------------------
-Improving The Behavior Part 1
+Improving the Behavior Part 1
 -------------------------------

 * Speed of the rule as written is slow